Quick Start

 just tofu-backend-materialize-http <legacy-stack>

-If you already have real target-direction S3-compatible values exported in your shell and want to capture them for later cutover:
+If you already have real S3-compatible values exported in your shell and want to capture them into a local backend file:

 export TOFU_BACKEND_S3_ENDPOINT=http://s3.example.com:9000